Internet in Japan: Use and effects of the Internet in Japan

 Beyond political and social effects, various studies have been carried out on how the Internet affects the health of adolescents in Japan.
 As of 2018, as many as 30.6% of students could be addicted to the Internet, although this percentage widely varies among different studies.
 Adolescent internet addiction can have a number of negative effects, such as academic deterioration, social withdrawal, loneliness, and interpersonal conflict.
 It is also suggested that unhappiness in adolescents is significantly associated with some aspects of problematic Internet usage patterns.
 This is not to say that Internet use itself is associated with unhappiness, or that it is a singular cause for unhappiness; the Internet in Japan has been shown to bring happiness to children as well.
 In the case that adolescents who use the Internet show signs of considering suicide, another study has suggested it is possible to use data online gathered from social media to detect these signs.
 A suggested strategy to help these adolescents is to search for social media accounts that display signs of suicidal thoughts and to post information with helpful resources for suicide prevention in a way that is accessible to these accounts.

+Usage of the Web

+In Japan, "[o]nline communities like Ayashii World and Amezou" on the World Wide Web received acclaim from newspaper readers when they were established in the 1990s for the subversive and humorous commentary and comedy of their users.